fantasYu-Chao/Faces2one/README.md

 ## Acknowledgements

-- Thanks [YadiraF](https://github.com/YadiraF/PRNet) for the idea of rendering and contributions on speed up methods in C.
+- Thanks [YadiraF](https://github.com/YadiraF/PRNet) for the idea of rendering and contributions on speed-up methods in C.